Southern Appalachian Forests: A Critical Biodiversity Area

 What is the Southern Appalachian CBA?

-The Southern Appalachian Critical Biodiversity Area resides mostly in north and north-central Alabama, and some of northwest Georgia.
+The Southern Appalachian Critical Biodiversity Area, as defined by the Forest Stewardship Council, resides mostly in north and north-central Alabama, and some of northwest Georgia.
 There are several specialized habitats in this area due largely to the overlap of three distinct ecoregions: Ridge and Valley, Southwestern Appalachians, and Interior Plateau.
-Tree species common to these forests include red oaks, hickories, shortleaf and longleaf pines, and even some mesic species in lower elevation coves such as tulip poplar.
-However, the increased acreage of pine plantations in Alabama has changed species distributions, and now the most common species (by volume) is loblolly pine.
+Additionally, streams and rivers in the Southern Appalachian ecoregion boast the highest aquatic biodiversity in North America (EPA 2015).

-While there are several factors threatening the health of the forests and aquatic systems in this region.
-One of the largest threats is non-point source pollution.
-Non-point source pollution occurs when pollutants are released over a wide area and cannot be traced back to a single source.
-Some of the most common aquatic pollutants that are attributed to silvicultural activities are sediments, nutrients, and pesticides.
+While there are several factors threatening the health of the forests and aquatic systems in this region, one of the largest threats is non-point source pollution (NPS).
+NPS pollution occurs when pollutants are released over a wide area and cannot be traced back to a single source.
+Some of the most common aquatic pollutants that are attributed to silvicultural activities are sediments and chemicals (i.e. herbicides and pesticides).
+NPS pollution is responsible for 70 percent of the degradation of streams and aquatic systems in the Southeast (Potter et al 2004).
 In fact, the increase in sediment and chemical pollution within some watersheds of this region are correlated with a 20-40% decline in species richness and diversity.
-Over the past eighty years, over 67 species of fish and invertebrates have gone extinct from Alabama’s freshwater systems, and more than 54 species were listed as threated or endangered.
-Additionally, incompatible forest management and the influx of invasive plants following disturbance has resulted in riparian zone and aquatic health degradation.
+Aquatic invertebrates have been negatively affected by NPS pollution and many are eliminated due to excess sediments covering surfaces such as rocks that are necessary for nesting and foraging, or due to decreasing amounts of dissolved oxygen in water bodies (Voshell 2019).
+Controlling NPS pollution in silviculture is critical to maintaining water quality and aquatic biodiversity in the Southern Appalachians (Potter et al 2004).

 Alabama Department of Conservation and Natural Resources.
 “Aquatic Biodiversity Center.”
 Outdoor Alabama.